alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

     ⋮
 ```

+Technically all the member functions could have been `const`, because they don’t affect the device context handle which is the only state for a `Dc` instance.
+But `Dc` is `const`-designed as if it directly contained the state that’s modified (e.g. a bitmap), much the same as `std::vector` is `const`-designed as if an instance directly contained its buffer.
+My first impulse and choice was to design `Dc` as a reference class, with `const` for most everything, but on reflection I realized that it would be more clear with a design like `std::vector`.

 For the last source code line: the pure `virtual` destructor is implemented — and needs to be implemented — because it’s called non-virtually by the destructors of derived classes.
 Unfortunately there’s no syntax for defining it inline in the class definition.
 Bjarne Stroustrup chose the `= 0` syntax for pure virtual functions because it indicated that the function has no body, which is usually true, but just not the case for pure virtual destructors.

 From a Windows API point of view a device context can be created by a number of different functions, and then needs to be destroyed by corresponding destruction functions: